How to Track Issues Between Jira and GitLab Automatically With 2-Way Sync

 Meanwhile, a project management tool such as Jira software, on the other hand, might be used for sprint planning or tracking non-code related work.

 The biggest differentiator is the power of real-time 2-way updates between issues in Jira and GitLab.
-No native integration can keep your Jira tasks or issues in sync with a GitLab repository in real-time.
+No native integration can keep your Jira tasks or issues in sync with GitLab in real-time.
 So, while it is possible to simulate 2-way sync with a series of complex automations and other platforms, only Unito was built to achieve this quickly and easily for users of all backgrounds and experience.